syazarilasyraf/syazarilasyraf.com/_posts/2023-10-01-breaking-the-cliche-of-your-personal-website.md

 # The Appeal of Obsidian

 [Obsidian](https://obsidian.md/) is more than just a note-taking app.
 It values privacy, boasts a range of plugins, and offers local backups for peace of mind.
 It's user-friendly, making it a great choice for someone like me who's still learning the ropes.

-In conclusion, adding a "Bookmarks" and "Tools" section to your personal website isn't just about content.
-It's a smart way to enhance your site's functionality and uniqueness.
-This approach sets your website apart and adds value to your visitors.
-Thanks to tools like Jekyll and Obsidian, it's a straightforward process.
-Obsidian, in particular, is a fantastic tool that enhances this journey.